asynkron/website/asynkron/content/docs/proto.actor/routers.md

 There are two types of routers:

-* **Pools**
+### Pools

 Router "Pools" are routers that create their own worker actors, that is; you provide the *number of instances* as a parameter to the router and the router will handle routee creation by itself.

-* **Groups**
+### Groups

 Sometimes, rather than having the router actor create its routees, it is desirable to create routees yourself and provide them to the router for its use.
-You can do this by passing the paths of the routees to the router's configuration.
-Messages will be sent with `ActorSelection` to these paths.
+You can do this by passing the PIDs of the routees to the group router

 {{< note >}}
 Most routing strategies listed below are available in both types.
 Some of them may be available only in one type due to implementation requirements.